-The Company has a \$10,000 unsecured revolving credit facility.
-Advances under the revolving credit facility bear interest at the prime rate less 1.0% (actual rate 7.5% at December 31, 1997).
-The revolving credit facility expires on July 31, 1999.
-At December 31, 1997 and 1996, there were no outstanding borrowings under the revolving credit facilities.
-The Company's credit facility contains certain financial covenants which contain current ratio and tangible net worth requirements and limitations on indebtedness, among others.
-These financial covenants were met at December 31, 1997.
+The Company has a \$20,000 unsecured revolving credit facility.
+Advances under the revolving credit facility bear interest at the prime rate less 1.0% (actual rate 6.75% at December 31, 1998).
+The revolving credit facility expires on June 29, 1999.
+Outstanding borrowings under the revolving credit facility totaled \$2,000 and \$-0- at December 31, 1998 and 1997, respectively.
+The Company's credit facility contains certain financial and other covenants which contain current ratio and tangible net worth requirements and limitations on indebtedness, among others.
+The financial covenants were met at December 31, 1998.